 Dual Citizenship is The Best Freedom Insurance Money Can Buy – It Could Even be Free

 But it’s not just billionaires who can benefit from having second residences and citizenships.
 Anybody who values personal autonomy and freedom can benefit from having more options.
 A second passport is the ultimate insurance policy.
-Even although requiring a document from a government would seem anti-freedom at first glance.
+Even though requiring a document from a government would seem anti-freedom at first glance.
 The fact is that international travel is all but impossible without a government-issued document.
-The more passports you have therefore the more freedom you gain.
+The more passports you have, therefore, the more freedom you gain.

 So, just what are the benefits of dual citizenship?

 Bank in Private – No reporting under FATCA and CRS